Bogdan Milić

-Bogdan Milić (Богдан Милић, born 24 November 1987) is a Montenegrin footballer who plays as a striker for Mladost Donja Gorica in the Montenegrin Second League.
+Bogdan Milić (Богдан Милић, born 24 November 1987) is a Montenegrin footballer who played as a striker.

 Club career

 Born in Titograd, Milić was a FK Mladost Podgorica youth graduate, but made his senior debuts with FK Budućnost Podgorica, aged only 17.
 After scoring nine goals during the 2007–08 campaign, he moved to Eredivisie club ADO Den Haag.
 He is part of the Kuči clan.

 A big striker, Milić made his Eredivisie debut on 31 August 2008, coming on as a late substitute for Leroy Resodihardjo in a 5–2 away win against Sparta Rotterdam.
 He scored his first goal for the club roughly a year later, netting the first in a 3–1 win at Vitesse Arnhem.

 In June 2010 Milić signed for FC Krylia Sovetov Samara, after impressing on a trial.
 In August, however, he was released, after being deemed surplus to requirements by new manager's Yuri Gazzaev, and subsequently joined FC Viktoria Plzeň.

 In March 2011 Milić moved to PFC Spartak Nalchik, after appearing rarely with Viktoria.
 After a two-year spell in South Korea with Gwangju FC and Suwon FC he returned to his native country, signing for FK Rudar Pljevlja.

 In the 2014 summer Milić returned to his first club Mladost Podgorica, netting a career-best 12 goals during the season.
 With Mladost he won 2014/2015 Montenegrin Cup.
 On 30 July 2015 he joined Spanish Segunda División side CA Osasuna.